Breakfast - Cooking

 Instructions

-• Lightly grease a 7×11 or 8×8 glass baking dish.
-Add cubed bread to the baking dish and set aside.
+• Lightly grease a 7×11 or 8×8 glass baking dish and add cubed bread to the baking dish.
+Set aside.

 • In a medium sized mixing bowl, whisk together eggs, milk, vanilla, and cinnamon until well combined.
 Pour over the bread and push down with a spoon or your hands until it's mostly covered.

-• Serve immediately with maple syrup or powdered sugar (Anna’s preferred way).
+• Serve immediately with maple syrup or powdered sugar (The Big's preferred way).

 Notes